-Stephen Joseph McArdle is an Irish songwriter and musician, Artist in Association at Droichead Arts Centre and is known for his work as the singer, songwriter and guitarist in contemporary Irish folk band KERN with Brendan McCreanor (uilleann pipes) and Barry Kieran (fiddle).
-The band has released two ciritically-accalimed albums, both produced by Trevor Hutchinson (Lúnasa, The Waterboys).
-Kern’s music is a mix of songs and tunes from the band’s home County of Louth along with SJ’s songs and the band has already garnered plenty of national airplay in Ireland (including RTE Lyric FM and Radio 1), including live appearances on Newstalk’s Pat Kenny Show and Raidio na Gaeltachta.
+Stephen Joseph McArdle is an Irish songwriter and musician, Artist in Association at Droichead Arts Centre and is known for his work as the singer, songwriter and guitarist in contemporary Irish folk band Kern from 2013 to 2020.
+With SJ the band released two critically-acclaimed albums, both produced by Trevor Hutchinson (Lúnasa, The Waterboys).
+The albums are a mix of songs and tunes from the band’s home County of Louth along with SJ’s songs and the band garnered plenty of national airplay in Ireland (including RTE Lyric FM and Radio 1), including live appearances on RTÉ Radio 1, Newstalk’s Pat Kenny Show and Raidio na Gaeltachta.
 The albums have also received some impressive reviews.
 A playlist of some of the songs SJ wrote and then performed with Kern is here.

 Another of SJ’s songs, “Till The Docklands Drown”, is performed during Element Pictures’ A Date For Mad Mary (2016) and several of his readings of traditional Irish songs are featured in the 2019 movie End of Sentence, starring Sarah Bolger, Logan Lerman and John Hawkes.

 He performed songs from Blood and Bones live on the Ian Dempsey Breakfast Show on Today FM and on Ireland AM on TV3.